IMEDEA-POP-LAB/IMEDEA-POP-LAB.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-The **Ananda Pascual Lab** at IMEDEA focuses on understanding physical processes governing ocean circulation across multiple spatial and temporal scales, from submesoscale turbulence to basin-scale currents, and their interactions with climate systems.
+The **Ananda Pascual Lab** at IMEDEA advances our understanding of ocean circulation through cutting-edge research spanning multiple scales, from submesoscale turbulence to basin-wide currents and their complex interactions with climate systems.

-Our research combines **in-situ observations, satellite remote sensing, numerical modeling, and machine learning** to study ocean dynamics, with particular emphasis on the Mediterranean Sea and Southern Ocean regions.
+We integrate **in-situ observations, satellite remote sensing, numerical modeling, and machine learning** to decode ocean dynamics, with focused expertise in the Mediterranean Sea and Southern Ocean regions.

 ## Research Areas

-- **Ocean Dynamics**: Mesoscale and submesoscale processes, energy cascades, vertical transport
+**Ocean Dynamics** — Investigating mesoscale and submesoscale processes, energy cascades, and vertical transport mechanisms

-- **Satellite Oceanography**: Altimetry applications, multi-platform observations, SWOT mission
+**Satellite Oceanography** — Developing altimetry applications, multi-platform observation strategies, and SWOT mission contributions

-- **Climate Studies**: Marine heatwaves, ocean-atmosphere coupling, climate variability
+**Climate Studies** — Analyzing marine heatwaves, ocean-atmosphere coupling, and climate variability patterns

-- **Data Science**: Machine learning in oceanography, physics-informed algorithms, forecasting
+**Data Science** — Applying machine learning to oceanography with physics-informed algorithms and advanced forecasting

----

-We welcome collaborations and are always seeking motivated students and researchers.
-Explore our [projects](/projects/), [team](/people/), and [publications](/publications/).
+We actively collaborate with researchers worldwide and welcome motivated students and scientists to join our team.
+Explore our [projects](/projects/), meet our [team](/people/), and discover our [publications](/publications/).